Tiefflieger68/SBUS-Switch/README.md

 • every output can be controlled by a seperate channel
 • different power drivers possible
 • easy hardware
-• unlimited stackable (limit is the max number of channels and mixers)
+• unlimited stackable (limit is the max number of channels and mixers of the radio)
 • 2 outputs are dimmable (PWM 15Hz - 16kHz)

 ![image lost ?](pics/SBUS-Switch%20V2.2%20cut.png)